DinoChiesa/ApigeeEdge-Connect-Firestore/README.md

 Deployment of the Hosted Functions example takes a few moments.

-> NB: It may be necessary to undeploy and redeploy the HF proxy.
-HF is in beta release at this time.
+> NB: It may be necessary to undeploy and redeploy the HT proxy.
+HT is in beta release at this time.

 ## Invoking the Proxy